Report on flags, identity, culture and tradition to be published

 - Published

-A report dealing with flags and culture is expected to be published by the Executive Office later.
+A long-awaited report dealing with flags and culture is due to be published by the Executive Office later.

-The Commission on Flags, Identity, Culture and Tradition was set up in 2016 in an attempt to find consensus on difficult cultural issues.
+The Commission on Flags, Identity, Culture and Tradition was set up in 2016 to find consensus on difficult cultural issues.

-The report has made 44 recommendations, however it is unlikely they will be enacted in the foreseeable future, which has been criticised by Sinn Féin.
+The report has made 44 recommendations, but it is unlikely they will be enacted in the foreseeable future, which has been criticised by Sinn Féin.

 The commission had been due to report in December 2017, 18 months after it was set up, however work was affected by the collapse of devolution in January 2017.